Inclusive Economy for a Just East Bay

 - Create an inclusive economy for the East Bay, where historically disenfranchised communities have access to good living-wage jobs, long-term career pathways, and entrepreneurship – all rooted in socially responsible businesses that benefit the environment and creates wealth.

 Role for Funders and Donors

-Funders and individual donors are invited to participate in the Inclusive Economy Fund, which supports the on-going collaborative work of grassroots community organizations.
+Funders and individual donors are invited to participate in the Inclusive Economy Fund, which supports grassroots community partners who are building economic power.
 All contributions have a real and lasting impact and move our community closer to the goal of an inclusive economy in the East Bay.